chiisquare/100-days-of-code/log.md

 ### Day 35: Apr.
 14th, 2022 Thursday

 **Today's Progress**: started the "Learning How to Learn" course on Coursera yesterday and really enjoyed it.... a lot of the practical tips were said to me several times before, but not on a neuroscience level.
 I really appreciated learning about the importance of focused and diffused modes of thinking.
 Today on LH2L, I listened to more interviews from people in different disciplines share their thoughts and approaches on learning.
-I then spent about an hour reading about I can ask for help or troubleshoot effectively on The Odin Project, and then had the opportunity to speak with UI/UX designer.
+I then spent about an hour reading about I can ask for help or troubleshoot effectively on The Odin Project, and then had the opportunity to speak with a UI/UX designer.

 **Thoughts:** I enjoyed the LH2L course so far still.
 I feel a bit guilty for this sidequest since I'm not actively coding, but I think it's important to take a step back and look at the bigger picture: what is my why? what coding languages do job opportunities at my preferred city of residence tend to require? how am I approaching learning at this time that is actually holding me back from meaningful achievement?
 I then felt a bit impatient with the TOP submodule because, although it was easy, I was anxious to just start learning how to code.
 Speaking with the UI/UX designer was really humbling...
 I appreciate the job more deeply as a result.
-I feel unsure of my ability to connect with people in the capacity that will be required for me in that job, but I do feel encouraged to learn more about other tech jobs, so I know for sure that I'm not just defaulting to software development because it's the cool thing to do.
+I feel unsure of my ability to connect with people in the capacity that will be required for me in that job, but I do feel encouraged to learn more about other tech jobs, so I know for sure that I'm not just defaulting to software development just because it's the cool thing to do.

 **Link to work:** https://twitter.com/chiisana2u/status/1514800031529799689